dereklai1/mase/coursework/practical2_ddl20.md

 searching through.
 This means it becomes computationally unfeasable to search through a space for larger models with many layers unless you drastically reduce the number of parameters.

+## Lab 4

+I have chosen to implement Leaky Relu